-The project contains the general information about the security systems and the security in any kind of computer networks including Internet.
-It contains all the details for use of security system, its working, its reqirements and its means a spect of the contents of the project has been analyzed carefully to informative needs of any organization who may wish to install a network means to their business premises.
-The documentation provides a means the knowledge on network system security, from the lowest level of data i.e. data encryption, authentication, digital signature, the protocols used interference of the firewalls system.
+This project contains the general information about the security systems and the role of firewalls in any kind of computer networks including Internet.
+It contains all the necessary details for the use of security system, its working, its reqirements and its deployment.
+The thesis provides a comprehensive knowledge on network system security, from the lowest level of data transmission i.e. data encryption, authentication, digital signature, the protocols used and the deployment of the firewalls system.